 The above screenshot is an overview of the article which represents an example of sorting data in multiple columns.
 You’ll learn more about the dataset as well as the methods and functions to sort and filter Excel data in the following sections of this article.

-5 Quick Approaches to Sort Multiple Columns in Excel
+How to Sort Multiple Columns in Excel (5 Quick Approaches)

 1. Using Sort & Filter Command to Sort Multiple Columns